Post–law school employment in the United States: Employment statistics and salary information

 According to the National Association for Law Placement (NALP), only 63% of law graduates from the class of 2015 obtained full time, bar passage required employment.
 Almost 11% of 2015 graduates were unemployed despite a U.S. unemployment rate of 5%.
 Over 500 graduates (1.4% of graduates) worked in non-professional positions.
 NALP reports that within the legal field, salaries are bimodal.
 A small percentage of graduates from prestigious law schools working for large law firms earn salaries near $160,000.
 However, most graduates working for smaller law firms, government, and non-profit organizations earn about $40,000 to $60,000.

 According to IRS data, the average solo practicing attorney earned $49,130 in 2012.
 By comparison, the average starting salary of a 2012 college graduate was $44,000 and the median household income in the U.S. was over $51,000 that year.
 According to the BLS, median attorney pay was $115,820 in 2015.
 However, the BLS data is skewed upward because of the bimodal distribution of salaries in the legal profession and because the data does not include self-employed attorneys.
 In addition, the BLS predicts that competition for jobs should continue to be strong because more students are graduating from law school each year than there are jobs available.
 The BLS also predicts that more price competition over the next decade may lead law firms to rethink their project staffing to reduce costs to clients.
 Clients are expected to cut back on legal expenses by demanding less expensive rates and scrutinizing invoices.
 Work that was previously assigned to lawyers, such as document review, may now be given to paralegals and legal assistants.
 Some routine legal work may also be outsourced to other lower-cost legal providers located overseas.

 Brian Tamanaha, a law professor and legal theorist at Washington University, has questioned the accuracy of employment statistics provided by some law schools.
 He notes that employment and salary information provided by law schools is based on surveys of recent graduates.
 This information is consolidated and made available by the American Bar Association.
 In his book entitled "Failing Law Schools," Tamanaha concludes that because of the debt loads and job prospects facing law graduates, "Many law professors at many law schools across the country are selling a degree to their students that they would not recommend to people close to them."

+The American legal profession is highly elitist when it comes to employment prospects.
+As of 2015, only 15% of the nation's law schools (30 out of 206) provided most of the attorneys for Big Law, the collective term for the nation's largest law firms.
+Only 30 law schools trained 76% of 500-plus and 59% of 250-plus Big Law positions (that is, positions at large law firms with that many attorneys).